AlaaZorkane/next-typescript-tailwind/README.md

 ## Extra candy 🍬

-- Alias is already setup to match your baseUrl, please don't `"../../../../components/hello"`, it's ugly.
+- Alias is already setup to match your `baseUrl`, please don't `"../../../../components/hello"`, it's ugly.
 Use `"@/components/hello"` instead!
 - Shared interfaces go to the folder `interfaces` and read [this](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet#types-or-interfaces) about whether to use types or interfaces
 - Make sure to have these vs code extensions installed for maximum developer comfort: